Azure/aks-engine/examples/dualstack/README.md

 ## Limitations

-- Dual stack clusters are supported only with kubenet.
+- Dual stack clusters are supported only with kubenet and azurecni.
 - Dual stack clusters are supported only with Linux.
 - Dual stack clusters are currently only supported with ipvs kube-proxy mode.
 - Dual stack clusters are currently only supported with Availability sets.